 When you are in Lupton, you'll notice that it is more blue-collar than most other communities in America.
 42.35% of Lupton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lupton is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lupton who work in sales jobs (25.88%), healthcare suport services (9.41%), and teaching (8.24%).

-Telecommuters are a relatively large percentage of the workforce: 10.59% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.59% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lupton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lupton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Lupton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lupton residents report their race to be White.
 Important ancestries of people in Lupton include German, Irish, French, English, and Polish.